FOODS FROM THE DIRT

 - Your select spices such as garlic powder, onion powder, oregano, basil, thyme, parsley, chili powder, cayenne, paprika, black pepper (any combination will do)

 - Olive Oil (or vegetable oil)

 Empty the can of tomato into a empty jar.
 Fill the empty can with half apple cider vinegar and your choice of oil.
 Using the empty can is the best measurement that we have found to use.
 Empty the mix into the jar with tomato paste.
 Now, fill the empty can again all the way with just water and empty that into the jar.
-Next add you desired amount of spices.
+Next add your desired amount of Sugar and spices.
 Again, you can use your judgement.
 Mostly a dash of each is enough.

 Stir the contents of your sauce thoroughly until well mixed.
 Keep cool and refrigerated and use within 3-5 days.